BoggyLeVaillant/ChloeOrphans/README.md

 ## Objectives

-We are going to create our first website in addition of the first page you have created
+We are going to create our first website in addition of the first page you have created.

 You have to create a website that will look like this :